 We believe that in securing, protecting, and promoting workplace justice for the most vulnerable among us, we raise the floor of workplace rights for us all.

-The centerpiece and gateway of the EJC’s work is its Workers’ Rights Clinic – a weekly legal clinic taking place in the Anacostia community of Southeast D.C. on Monday afternoons and in the Shaw community of Northwest D.C. on Wednesday evenings.
+The centerpiece and gateway of the EJC’s work is its Workers’ Rights Clinic – a weekly legal clinic taking place in the Anacostia community of Southeast D.C. on two Friday afternoons and one Saturday morning each month and in the Shaw community of Northwest D.C. every Wednesday evening.
 Each year, the EJC conducts about 1,500 consultations through its clinics where low-income workers receive free legal advice on the full range of employment matters.
 In appropriate cases, the EJC assumes representation of the worker or refers them to pro bono attorneys or experienced employment law attorneys committed to supporting workers and the vision of the EJC.
-For more information about our Workers’ Rights Clinic, click here.
+For more information about our Workers’ Rights Clinic, see below, or click here.

 As an organization, the EJC believes that enforcing the rights of the most vulnerable raises the floor of rights and expectations for all workers.
 In 2008, the EJC helped to pass the new Accrued Sick & Safe Leave Act, a law that guarantees most workers in D.C. a minimum amount of paid sick and safe days.
+In 2013, the EJC helped to pass legislation raising the minimum wage in D.C.
+In 2014, the EJC helped to pass the Wage Theft Prevention Act, which puts in place stronger protections and a comprehensive enforcement system for victims of wage theft.
 For more information about our advocacy program, click here.